marcelltech/frontend-boilerplate/README.md

 # Frontend Boilerplate

-Boilerplate using Webpack and React for a frontend application
+Boilerplate using Webpack and React for a frontend application.

 ## Getting started